alejux-cr/wenterest-bot/README.md

 # Wenterest Bot

-Bot created using Node.js  to communicate about different interests/services a person might have/need
+Bot created using Node.js and Alexa to communicate about different interests/services a person might have/need

 ## Requirements